jonathangraham/type-prog-ws/README.md

 `git merge origin/tlist-2`

 Since we have a list, we should be able to do operations like `reduce`.
+Rather than passing a function, hard-code addition as the function.
 You may make the simplifying assumption that `TNil#reduce =:= Nat0`.

 ### tlist-3